Waterborne-env/Topeka-shiner-model/README.md

 Schmolke A, Bartell SM, Roy C, Green N, Galic N, Brain R. 2019.
 Species-specific population dynamics and their link to an aquatic food web: a hybrid modeling approach.
 Ecological Modelling.
 405:1-14

 Schmolke A, Bartell SM, Roy C, Desmarteau D, Moore A, Cox MJ, Maples-Reynolds NL, Galic N, Brain R. 2021.
 Applying a hybrid modeling approach to evaluate potential pesticide effects and mitigation effectiveness for an endangered fish in simulated oxbow habitats.
 Environmental Toxicology and Chemistry.
 40:9:2615-2628.

+Galic N, Schmolke A, Bartell SM, Roy C, Brain R. Applying a hybrid model to support management of the endangered Topeka shiner in oxbow habitats.
+Submitted.

 *This software and associated files are provided "as is" with the sole purpose to allow the reproduction of the published results without any warranties of performance or fitness for any other purpose.*